Skip to content

 """

-Calculate weighted conformal p-value with proper tie handling.
+Calculate weighted conformal p-value with randomized tie handling.

 """